Long-ranged gates in quantum computation architectures with limited connectivity: Features of different lattice structures

+First, it should be stressed that using mid-circuit measurements in the first place offers advantages over purely gate-based approaches.
+In a gate-based architecture with nearest neighbor gates, gates between remote qubits are usually realized by means of multiple SWAP operations that transport the qubits so that they are next to each other.
+In a 2D setting, this requires $O(\sqrt n)$ sequential SWAP gates.

+Previous schemes that utilize mid-circuit measurements have concentrated on the realization of a single long-ranged two qubit gate, and only gates where the corresponding connecting pathes do not cross can be realized in parallel.
+Realizing additional long-ranged gates require a sequential application, i.e. the required number of steps is given by the number of long-ranged gates to be implemented.

-There are multiple advantages in using cluster states, or other instances of multipartite entangled resource states, as compared to utilizing only bipartite entanglement (Bell states).
+Here, in contrast, we use a multipartite entangled state as resource, specifically a 2D cluster state.
+There are multiple advantages in such an approach, as compared to utilizing only bipartite entanglement (Bell states).
 First of all, cluster states can be established beforehand, even before it is known which gates should be performed.
 The cluster state can then be flexibly transformed to the desired target configuration by means of a single round of local measurements.
 This allows one to perform multiple two-qubit gates in a single step (i.e. a very small computational depth), where it can be essentially freely chosen among which qubits.
 While also Bell states can in principle be established beforehand, this requires a quadratically larger storage capability if full flexibility without prior knowledge is demanded - there are $n(n-1)/2$ different Bell states.

+The zipper scheme allows one to generate multiple Bell pairs in parallel from a 2D cluster state, which leads to a smaller number of qubits that need to be measured as compared to schemes based on cutting paths.
 Alternatively, the cluster state can also be transformed to other graph states among certain target qubits \cite{Freund2025}, which allows one to perform multi-qubit gates or entire Clifford circuits \cite{rierasabat2024} - again in a flexible way and in a single step.
-Further, a cluster state is in itself a resource for quantum computation: it can be used to perform some side-computations in a measurement-based way, which involves sequences of measurements and feed forward.

-The zipper scheme allows one to generate multiple Bell pairs in parallel from a 2D cluster state, which leads to a smaller number of qubits that need to be measured as compared to schemes based on cutting paths.